Browser, Crawler & LLM Configuration (Quick Overview)

 filter = LLMContentFilter(

-llmConfig=gemini_config, # or your preferred provider
+llm_config=gemini_config, # or your preferred provider

 instruction="""